Digital Financial Assets Law Frequently Asked Questions

 10. How do I apply for a DFAL license?

-DFPI plans to publish the application, related instructions, and materials in 2026.
+DFPI plans to publish the application, related instructions, and materials in early 2026.
 DFAL provides for DFPI to use the National Multi-State Licensing System (NMLS) to administer its acceptance of applications and maintenance of licenses, including for the provision of fingerprints from required persons of applicants.
 Once released, application and document submission will be managed via NMLS.

 11. What on-going fees will a DFAL licensee need to pay?